francescaansell/Group-Web-App/README.md

 _Francesca Ansell, Elissa McNeil, Dylan Tellei_

 ## Starting the Web App:
-1. Enter "npm install" into your Visual Studio Code terminal
+1. Enter "npm install" into your Visual Studio Code terminal.
   - Ensure that the packets are added and there are no errors.
+2. Enter "npm install body-parser mongoose" into your Visual Studio Code terminal.
-2. Enter "npm start" into your Visual Studio Code terminal
+3. Enter "npm start" into your Visual Studio Code terminal.
   - Ensure that the command works and that there are no errors.
-3. Open up a webpage, and type in "localhost:3000."
+4. Open up a webpage, and type in "localhost:3000."
 Hit enter.
 The webpage should be visible.

 # Sprint Three:
 ## Contribution Breakdown: